 Professor Emeritus of Law

-A member of the Law School faculty since 1950, Professor Thomas F. Broden’s academic and personal accomplishments have encompassed a broad range of service to humanity.
+Professor Thomas F. Broden’s academic and personal accomplishments encompassed a broad range of service to humanity.
 He earned his LL.B. from the Notre Dame Law School in 1949, and his J.D. from the University of Chicago Law School in 1950.
+He joined the Notre Dame Law School faculty in 1950.
 He served as assistant dean of the Law School from 1965 to 1967, and is responsible for the Law School’s early involvement in neighborhood-based legal services programs.

 At various times during his tenure at Notre Dame, he served the government in numerous ways.
 In 1956, he was integral to the creation of the U.S. Civil Rights Commission.
 As counsel to the U.S. House of Representatives Judiciary Committee, he was the staff attorney-in-charge of the first Civil Rights bill passed since the post-Civil War Reconstruction Era.
 In 1965, he worked with the federal government to start the nationwide Legal Services Program to assist low-income persons, and the program he started with Notre Dame and the surrounding South Bend community served as the model for programs later initiated at other law schools.
 From 1967 through 1969, he directed training and technical assistance for the federal Anti-Poverty Program.
 And in 1970, he began the University’s Institute for Urban Studies and served as its director for 20 years.
 Under his leadership, the institute conducted research and educational activities to promote equality of opportunity, to develop strategies to assist the church in urban ministry, and to find ways to improve the lives of those living in poverty.